danyeaw/danyeaw.github.io/posts/github-actions-automate-your-python-development-workflow.md

 lint job.
 The keyword for an Acion is `uses`, and the value is the action repo name and the version.
 I think of Actions as a library, a reusable step that I can use in my CI/CD pipeline without having to reinvent the wheel.
-GitHub developed These first two Actions that I am making use of, but you will see later that you can make use of any Actions posted by users, and even create your own using the Actions SDK and some TypeScript.
+GitHub developed these first two Actions that I am making use of, but you will see later that you can make use of any Actions posted by other users, and even create your own using the Actions SDK and some TypeScript.
 I am now convinced that this is the "secret sauce" of GitHub Actions, and will be what makes this service truly special.
 I will discuss more about this later.

 The first two Actions I am using clones a copy of the code I am testing from my repo and sets up Python 3.
 Actions often use the`with` keyword for the